mx1001/boxcutter_manual/docs/mode_purple.md

 > Since this uses the solidify large values will get problematic.

+> Debug can also assist with inset and the slight curve it contains with understanding.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ON-P1qUSxL8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This was a demo from the launch version of inset back in 711.
+It has grown as seen down the page.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLjqpj14voWsX3gApGml2-CF_GIbggnkx0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Pressing T during operation will adjust the thickness but also pressing D or Ctrl + D brings up the mini helper for fine adjustment.